Sucre: History

 Chuquisaca -as was its colonial name- in 1615 by the Inca painter Guamán Poma in his work "Nueva corónica y buen gobierno".
 Royal Library, Denmark.

-Very much a Spanish city during the colonial era, the narrow streets of the city centre are organised in a grid, reflecting the Andalusian culture that is embodied in the architecture of the city's great houses and numerous convents and churches.
+Very much a Spanish city during the colonial era, the narrow streets of the city centre are organised in a grid, reflecting the Andalusian culture that is embodied in the architecture of the city's great houses, convents and churches.
 Sucre remains the seat of the Roman Catholic Church in Bolivia, and a common sight is members of religious orders dressed in traditional habit.
 For much of its colonial history, Sucre's temperate climate was preferred by the Spanish royalty and wealthy families involved in silver trade coming from Potosí.
 Sucre's University (Universidad Mayor Real y Pontificia de San Francisco Xavier de Chuquisaca) is one of the oldest universities in the new world.

 The Independence Hall of the House of Liberty during the National Constituent Congress in Chuquisaca.

 On May 25, 1809, the Bolivian independence movement was started with the ringing of the bell of the Basilica of Saint Francisco.
 This bell was rung to the point of breakage, but it can still be found in the Basilica today: it is one of the most precious relics of the city.

 Until the 19th century, La Plata was the judicial, religious and cultural centre of the region.
 It was proclaimed provisional capital of the newly independent Upper Peru (later, Bolivia) in July 1826.
 On July 12, 1839, President José Miguel de Velasco proclaimed a law naming the city as the capital of Bolivia, and renaming it in honor of the revolutionary leader Antonio José de Sucre.
 After the economic decline of Potosí and its silver industry, the Bolivian seat of government was moved from Sucre to La Paz in 1898.
-Many argue Sucre was the location of the beginning of the Latin American independence movement against Spain.
+Some argue Sucre was the location of the beginning of the Latin American independence movement against Spain.
 From that point of view, Bolivia was the last Spanish imperial territory in South America to gain its independence, in 1825.
 In 1991, Sucre became a UNESCO World Heritage Site.